MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/associate-documents-playbook-activities.md

 2. In the activity form, select the **Related** tab, and then select **Documents**.

-3. Select **Upload** to add all the relevant documents that a sales rep may need while working on this playbook activity.
+3. Select **Upload** to add documents that a sales rep might need while working on this playbook activity.
 The documents are stored on the configured SharePoint site.
-For more information about working with documents, see [Manage your SharePoint documents from Dynamics 365 for Customer Engagement apps](../basics/manage-sharepoint-documents-document-locations-in-dynamics-365-apps.md)
+For more information about working with documents, see [Manage your SharePoint documents from Dynamics 365 for Customer Engagement apps](../basics/manage-sharepoint-documents-document-locations-in-dynamics-365-apps.md).

 > [!NOTE]

-> -	Based on the permissions assigned to you, you can perform all document operations such as New, Upload, check out, edit, delete and so on.
+> -	The document operations you can perform, such as creating a new document or uploading, checking out, editing, or deleting a document, depend on the permissions assigned to you.

-> - If a system administrator disables document management on a playbook activity on which it was earlier enabled and documents were associated, the documents won’t be available to the associated activities when a playbook is launched for an entity such as opportunity or lead.
+> - If a system administrator disables document management on a playbook activity for which it was earlier enabled, and documents were associated, the documents won’t be available to the associated activities when a playbook is launched for an entity such as an opportunity or lead.

-> - By default, the Playbook activity entity is enabled for customization because that’s a prerequisite to enable SharePoint integration.
+> - By default, the playbook activity entity is enabled for customization because that’s a prerequisite for enabling SharePoint integration.
 However, we don't support any customizations to this entity.

 ### See also
 [Manage playbook templates](manage-playbook-templates.md)